eugenio412/PogomBOT/README.md

 See it at our [wiki](https://github.com/eugenio412/PogomBOT/wiki).

-## Update Instructions (PogomBOT CHANGED, BE CAREFUL)

-See it at our [wiki](https://github.com/eugenio412/PogomBOT/wiki/update-guide).

 ## New IV feature

-Now our bot can send you the notification with the Iv number, but only with PokemonGO-Map, follow the guide for the beat branch at our [wiki](https://github.com/eugenio412/PogomBOT/wiki/IV-notification-guide).
+Now our bot can send you the notification with the IV number, but only with PokemonGO-Map using the develop [branch](https://github.com/PokemonGoMap/PokemonGo-Map).

 ## Full List of Commands